maheenfs/Phishing-Detection-Using-NLP-and-Graph-Features-Extraction/readme.md

 `python main.py`

 (Warning: This takes a while to run.
 It Took me five hours.
-Run this if you have the time.
-I have already included the feature extracted dataset Merged_Dataset_with_Graph_and_NLP_Features.csv I hope you can directly use it by running train_model.py without having to run the main.py for extraction.
-Running phishing_detection_pipeline.py will result in the same long time needed.)
+Run this When you have the time)

 **Run train_model.py to train the neural network model:**